Our Soldiers' Lot

 Location.
 42° 18.351′ N, 71° 26.476′ W. Marker is in Framingham, Massachusetts, in Middlesex County.
 Memorial is on Grove Street south of Massachusetts Turnpike (Interstate 90), on the right when traveling north.
 Monument and Soldiers' Lot are in Edgell Grove Cemetery.
 Touch for map.
 Marker is at or near this postal address: 53 Grove Street, Framingham MA 01701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Pike Haven Homestead (approx. half a mile away); Gen. Henry Knox Trail Site of Eames Massacre (approx. 1.3 miles away); Knox Trail (approx. 3.3 miles away); Corporal Harold E. Fay (approx. 3.4 miles away); Washington at the Wayside Inn (approx. 3.8 miles away); Hop Brook Mill (approx. 4.1 miles away); Sudbury Fight (approx. 4.1 miles away).
+Pike Haven Homestead (approx. half a mile away); Gen. Henry Knox Trail (approx. half a mile away); Site of Eames Massacre (approx. 1.3 miles away); Thomas Eames (approx. 1.3 miles away); Garden in the Woods (approx. 2˝ miles away); Knox Trail (approx. 3.3 miles away); Ashland Town Hall (approx. 3.3 miles away); Corporal Harold E. Fay (approx. 3.4 miles away).
 Touch for a list and map of all markers in Framingham.

 Credits.
-This page was last revised on August 28, 2018.
-This page originally submitted on August 28, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 73 times since then and 34 times this year.
+This page was last revised on October 8, 2020.
+It was originally submitted on August 28, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 332 times since then and 83 times this year.
 Photos: 1, 2, 3. submitted on August 28, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.